The best GoPro gimbal in 2025: get smooth footage on your action camera

-If you also want a gimbal that works with other cameras you have, or the phone in your pockets then you should check out our guides to the best smartphone gimbal and the best gimbal for DSLRs and mirrorless cameras.
-See the bottom of this page for some helpful pointers on choosing a gimbal for your GoPro — and let's get to the list!
+Gimbal compatibility is generally quite specific, so I've made sure to only include gimbals that will work with a GoPro.
+If you'd prefer to use the phone in your pocket, check out our guide to the best smartphone gimbal.
+Or, for use with a larger camera, our guide to the best gimbal for DSLRs and mirrorless cameras.
+See the bottom of this page for some helpful pointers on choosing a gimbal for your GoPro – and let's get to the list!

 Lauren is a writer, reviewer, and photographer with ten years of experience in the camera industry.
 She's the former Managing Editor of Digital Camera World, and previously served as Editor of Digital Photographer magazine, Technique editor for PhotoPlus: The Canon Magazine, and Deputy Editor of our sister publication, Digital Camera Magazine.